What does OHREA do?

 Faculty - Office of the Provost (specifically the Associate VP, Academic)

 What are the employment equity designated groups at the University?

 There are 4 federally designated groups: Aboriginal peoples, persons with disabilities, visible minorities, and women.
 In addition, the University includes sexual/gender minorities as a 5th designated group within the employment equity program.

 What types of things are included under accessibility?

 Accessibility includes, but is not limited to, the physical environment, technology, service delivery, communication considerations, workplace needs, education and awareness, providing and reviewing various needs for accommodation.
-Accessibility encompasses requirements for permanent, temporary, chronic, or episodic disabilities or disabling conditions.
+Accessibility requirements for permanent, temporary, chronic, or episodic disabilities or disabling conditions.

 What types of training is available from OHREA?

 OHREA facilitates in-person workshops for faculty, staff, and students on a variety of topics such as accessibility, cultural competency, implicit bias, homophobia, the politics of language, fair hiring practices, racism, sexual harassment, and many more.
 The office also provides some on-line training options, and assists in engaging external presenters.

 What funding supports are available through OHREA?

-- The Women’s Campus Safety Grant: funding is provided from an MTCU grant for projects intended for safety and proactive measures to reduce sexual violence on campuses across Ontario.
+The Women’s Campus Safety Grant funding provided from an MTCU grant for projects intended for safety and proactive measures to reduce sexual violence on campuses across Ontario.